redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-maven.md

     Tags: builder, java

-    * An image stream tag will be created as "s2i-java:latest" that will track the source image
-    * A source build using source code from GIT-REPO-URL will be created
+    * A source build using source code from http://gogs-lab-infra.apps.serverless-c8c1.openshiftworkshop.com/developer/inventory-g2.git will be created
       * The resulting image will be pushed to image stream tag "inventory-s2i:latest"
-      * Every time "s2i-java:latest" changes a new build will be triggered
+      * Use 'start-build' to trigger a new build
     * This image will be deployed in deployment config "inventory-s2i"
-    * Ports 8080/tcp, 8778/tcp, 9779/tcp will be load balanced by service "inventory-s2i"
+    * Ports 8080/tcp, 8443/tcp, 8778/tcp will be load balanced by service "inventory-s2i"
       * Other containers can access this service through the hostname "inventory-s2i"

 --> Creating resources ...